andreztz/xbotlib/README.md

 The default template search path is `index.html.j2` in the current working directory.
 This can be configured through the usual configuration entrypoints.
+It is possible to use the template without the built-in server too!

 Here's a small example that renders a random ASCII letter and uses a stylesheet.